Why Most Trade Reviews Fail

 | Tag | Perfect execution |

-These tags, over time, show you where your best trades come from — and who you are when you take them.
+These tags, over time, show you where your best trades come from — and which conditions reliably produce decision quality, independent of what the market did next.